 Resources for Newly Elected City Officials

 There’s a lot to learn as you’re getting started in local government.
 These resources can help you work with others to lead your community and accomplish your goals as a newly elected city official!

 ESSENTIAL LEARNING FOR NEWLY ELECTED OFFICIALS

-The League of Minnesota Cities offers a comprehensive training program just for newly elected officials that will give you the tools you need for your first years in office.
+The League of Minnesota Cities offers comprehensive learning opportunities just for newly elected officials that will give you the tools you need for your first years in office.

 This program includes:

-- Newly Elected Leadership Conference—At this two-day crash course (Jan.
-25-26, 2019 in Mankato, Feb.
-1-2, 2019 in Plymouth, and Feb.
-22-23, 2019 in Brainerd) you'll learn legal and financial basics as well as your roles and responsibilities as new councilmembers and mayors.
+- 2020 Elected Leaders Institute: Foundational Program — At this two-day crash course, Jan.
+24-25 in Plymouth, you'll learn legal and financial basics as well as your roles and responsibilities as new councilmembers and mayors.
 Bonus: You get to connect with League staff and other elected officials from throughout the state!
-Find out more about the 2019 conference.
+View this page for more information on the 2020 conference!